 Do I need CAQH to bill insurance?

 For most commercial payers, yes.
 Aetna, UnitedHealthcare, Cigna, and Anthem all use CAQH-linked or CAQH-compatible workflows.
-Build the profile early, authorize the payers you intend to work with, and re-attest every 120 days.
+Build the profile early, authorize the payers you intend to work with, and keep it freshly attested.
+CAQH's standard cycle is 120 days (re-attest once per quarter) and that standard applies across the major payers we reviewed; tighter per-payer attestation cadences sometimes cited in credentialing-consultant materials are best understood as recommended buffer practice rather than documented payer requirements.
 Third-party networks often ask for much of the same data set.
 Medicaid programs vary by state; some use CAQH and some use their own provider enrollment portals.

 How long does commercial credentialing take?